esciencecenter-digital-skills/lesson-FAIR-software/_episodes/04-citation.md

-[Archival Resource Key or ARK](https://en.wikipedia.org/wiki/Archival_Resource_Key), etc) for a snapshot of your software, so that the identifier will continue to resolve to exactly that version for the foreseeable future.
+[Archival Resource Key or ARK](https://en.wikipedia.org/wiki/Archival_Resource_Key), etc) for a snapshot of your software, so that the identifier will continue to resolve to exactly that version in the future.

 > ## Archiving services
 >